adonisjs/v6-docs/content/docs/getting_started/environment_variables.md

+---
+summary: Learn how to use environment variables inside an AdonisJS application.
+---

 # Environment variables

 Environment variables serve the purpose of storing secrets like the database password, the app secret, or an API key outside of your application codebase.